BARRETTMEAG/GroupBProject/Milestone_5/README.txt

 4. When prompted in a new pop-up window, enter your input for a READ opcode and click "submit".
 5. After application is processed, the user can resubmit a new file.
 6. Save the current file using the "Save Program File" button.
-7. Click the red circle in the top left corner to terminate the program and close window.
+7. Click the red 'x' in the top corner to terminate the program and close window.
 8. You can load files from any user-specified folder.
-9. You can open multiple files at the same time inside the application, switching between them using tabs.
+9. You can open multiple files at the same time inside the application, switching between each as windows.
 10. Only one file can be executed at a time.
 11. Files can now be edited directly in the GUI after loading, including:
     - Adding new instructions